-Relying on his gut, Biden shrugs off criticism to form a ‘Cabinet of firsts’
+45,000 names, 130 packets of information, and gut instincts: How Biden is managing his transition

 He has made Vice President-elect Kamala D. Harris perhaps his closest partner in the Cabinet-selection effort; she has interviewed each candidate separately and traded notes with Biden afterward in what people close to the transition say has been an important step in deepening their working relationship.

-Biden’s transition — which began months before the election results were known — is providing the first portrait, if one largely conducted behind the scenes, of his style as a manager and decision maker-in-chief.
+Biden’s transition — which began months before the election results were known — is providing the first portrait, if one largely conducted behind the scenes, of his style as a manager and decision-maker in chief.

-From the outside, advocates, groups, and members of Congress can find his process cryptic and unpredictable as they attempt to discern which directions Biden and his small core of advisers are leaning, only to find out he’s abruptly switched course.
+From the outside, advocates, groups and members of Congress can find his process cryptic and unpredictable as they attempt to discern which directions Biden and his small core of advisers are leaning, only to find out that he has abruptly switched course.
 Some nominations have been rushed much quicker than expected, while other decisions have lingered, creating some frustration even among allies.
-Proponents of demographic and ideological diversity have complained that he has rested too much power in more moderate White officials like himself.
+Proponents of demographic and ideological diversity have complained that he has vested too much power in more moderate White officials like himself.

 But Biden, in what was a defining feature of his campaign, has largely shrugged off the criticism, confident in his own approach to what he sees as a gut-check decision-making process.
 Lately he has become more animated in defending some of the choices that his internal deliberations have yielded, urging those on the outside to take his full Cabinet into consideration.